 Ph.D. in Sociology, University of Pennsylvania, 2004

-Sociology of medicine, science, gender, and the body.
+Sociology of medicine, science, inequality, and the body.

 Click here to view CV of Professor Kempner.

 - 2020-21 Consultant, Rapid NSF Grant: Assessing Ethical Challenges in Conducting Do-it-yourself (DIY) Science During the COVID-19 Pandemic.
 Co-PIs: Anna Wexler and Lisa Rasmussen.
 Institution: University of Pennsylvania

 - 2018 Excellence in Education for Cluster Headaches, Clusterbusters.

 - 2017-18 Faculty Fellow, Center for Cultural Analysis, “Medical Humanities,” Rutgers University

 - 2016-17 Faculty Fellow, Institute for Research on Women, “Feminist In/Security: Vulnerability, Securitization, and States of Crisis,” Rutgers University

 - 2015 Rutgers Board of Trustees Research Fellowship for Scholarly Excellence

 - 2012 Honorable Mention, Star-Nelkin Paper Award.
 Science, Knowledge and Technology Section of the American Sociological Association